felixle236/kubernetes-microservices/account-service/README.md

 npm run migration:up
 ```

-Run the below command for starting with development mode (or debug by visual code), NODE_ENV will be `local`:
+Run the below command for starting with development mode (or debug by visual code), NODE_ENV will be `local` (NODE_ENV into .env file):

 ```
 npm run dev